kj4tmp/gatorcat/doc/README.md

 ### Usage

 Please review the help text printed with `gatorcat -h`.
-There is also sub-help for each sub-command: `gatorcat scan -h`.
+There is also sub-help for each sub-command, for example: `gatorcat scan -h`.

+To obtain the name of network interfaces on windows:

+1. Run `getmac /fo csv /v` in command prompt
+2. ifname for npcap is of the format: `\Device\NPF_{538CF305-6539-480E-ACD9-BEE598E7AE8F}`

 ### Suggested Workflow